jan-strum/short-link-generator/README.md

 - Fork this project to your personal Github profile
 - Develop the application locally
 - Create a pull request on this repository when you are done
-- Our team will review the application and in the final interview we will discuss the application with you.
+- Our team will review the application and in the following interview we will discuss the application with you.

 ## Available Scripts